I work with paper, cutting intricate designs by hand to create delicate, complex layers.

 The architectural series explores structure and light, focusing on traditional architecture as well as contemporary structures.
 By exploiting the qualities of cut and layered paper, the fall of light becomes central to the work and helps define the image.

-I studied fine art at Camberwell College of Arts in London followed by a PGCE in Art and Design.
+I studied Visual Arts: Drawing at Camberwell College of Arts in London and have recently completed an MFA in Fine Art at Oxford Brookes University.
+I also have a PGCE in Secondary Art and Design.

 I work from a studio in my home here in Headington, Oxford.
 After taking a Foundation Course in Art and Design at Bookes University in 1987 I graduated with a BA (Hons) at Central St. Martins, London, in Theatre Design in 1990.
 In the years since leaving college I have diversified into many different branches of Art.
 I now work as a theatre prop maker, sculptor, largely in papier mache, and illustrator of children’s books etc. I hope all my work is life enhancing and gives enjoyment.
 Creating Dogs has become a speciality.
 I receive many commissions to portray household pets and unusual animal favourites.
 I sell my work in galleries and shops, on the Internet and through my website.
 I have made various pieces for TV programs including B.B.C.’s Eastenders, for store catalogues and window displays, and for weddings and parties.
 My book “Paper Sculpture” was published by David and Charles in 2008.
 I want my work to be enjoyed and to be fun!